×

 When we asked about emergency services, members in Thailand wrote:

 "Emergency services in Thailand are generally reliable and efficient.
 In the event of an emergency, you can call the national emergency number 1669 to request an ambulance.
 The operator will ask for your location and the nature of the emergency, and will dispatch an ambulance to your location.
-The ambulance will be staffed with medical personnel who can provide basic medical care and transport you to the nearest hospital," explained one person living in Thailand.
+The ambulance will be staffed with medical personnel who can provide basic medical care and transport you to the nearest hospital," said one foreigner in Thailand.

-"Dentist - 5 minutes away - private care (wonderful woman dentist) - YES all services - Dentist was very good and painless - Private woman owned business in Chiang Mai (down from the Holiday Inn)," wrote one digital nomad living in Chiang Mai, Thailand.
+"Dentist - 5 minutes away - private care (wonderful woman dentist) - YES all services - Dentist was very good and painless - Private woman owned business in Chiang Mai (down from the Holiday Inn)," remarked one member in Chiang Mai.

 Will I need to travel to see a specialist?

-"I have not needed to travel outside of Bangkok to see specialists or for serious health issues," said one foreigner in Bangkok.
+"I have not needed to travel outside of Bangkok to see specialists or for serious health issues," explained one expat living in Bangkok, Thailand.

 Are common prescription medications available in Thailand?

 "Yes, common prescription medications are available in Thailand.
 Many pharmacies in Thailand carry a wide variety of medications, including those that require a prescription.
 However, it is important to note that some medications may not be available in Thailand, so it is best to check with a local pharmacist before travelling.
-Additionally, some medications may require a doctor's prescription in order to be purchased in Thailand," explained one person living in Thailand.
+Additionally, some medications may require a doctor's prescription in order to be purchased in Thailand," said one foreigner in Thailand.

 Get Quote